eitanlees/latex-project-template/README.md

-# latex-project-template
+# Modular LaTeX Project
-A template for a modular LaTeX project
+A template for a modular LaTeX project.